 - Click on Apr and light lines will show corresponding days of March.

-Top Sources instead of
+Top Sources instead of the

-Top Resolution and
+Top Resolution, and the

-Top Browser instead of
+Top Browser instead of the

 Users (mobile + web)

 The users tab is one of the most important parts of analytics.
 Here you will see an overview of the total new and returning users based on that day.
 This is the menu you will need to keep track of most.
 This tab will give you the answer to the question "How many users do I have?"

 If a user opens an application, it is counted as a session until the application is closed.
 This menu shows an overview of sessions, together with total sessions, unique sessions, and new sessions, broken into time buckets.
 This menu will give you the answer to the question "How many times is my application opened?".